joseaverde/TFG/report/srs/items.typ

-/// Validates an item's fields are valid.
+/// Validates an item's fields.
 ///
 /// It returns a result.
 That is, a pair `(ok, err)` where `ok` is the result of
 /// the operation and `err` is the error message in case of error.